327 more McDowell residents test positive for COVID-19 in one week

-The McDowell County Health Department reported Friday that 63 additional McDowell County residents have tested positive for novel coronavirus (COVID-19).
+The McDowell County Health Department reported Friday that 63 additional McDowell County residents had tested positive for COVID-19.

-This brings the total number of positives to 6,053 in McDowell County.
-There have been 50,780 tests conducted, 44,659 negative results and 68 tests are pending results.
-At the time of Friday’s report, there are 449 individuals in quarantine, 5,523 out of quarantine and 81 deaths.
-McDowell County’s 14-day positivity rate is 24.4%, according to a news release.

-The latest report also means that McDowell County reported 327 more positive cases in one week.
-On Friday, Aug.
-13, the total number was 5,726.

 McDowell County’s COVID-19 data dashboard is updated daily (Monday-Friday) and can be found by visiting www.mcdowellem.com or by clicking the following link: http://www.mcdowellem.com/covid-19-information.html.